 Over the last 19 months, we haven’t had a home we could call our own and have lost most of our belongings due to mold contamination several times.
 From sleeping in a tent, to hotel hopping and sleeping in an enclosed patio, we’ve done it all.
 It has been exhausting in every single way and has definitely tested us beyond what we thought we could endure.

 Recently we found an older home and decided to see if we could work to make it a safe option for us.
 Out of dozens of homes we saw and inspected this older, smaller home was the one with the least issues.

 I often explain to people that every single house is going to have some sort of mold or moisture issue.
 You just have to find the home with the least problems and make it yours.

 Unless you build the home yourself using Building Biology principles and work alongside knowledgeable engineers and builders you will most likely never find a home that is free from some sort of mold, moisture issue or VOC issue.
 Some homes don’t have mold but are loaded with VOCs due to new materials offgassing.
 This can be just as bad as living in a moldy environment.

 When trying to rule out mold you soon realize that it is everywhere.
 Whether it is in the HVAC system or hidden under windows or behind bathroom walls, there is always going to be moisture somewhere that went unchecked and caused mold to grow.
 Incorrectly installed faucets can cause water damage and mold to grow behind the scenes in new builds.

-Sadly newly constructed homes can be some of the worst for mold growth due to irresponsible building practices.
+Sadly newly constructed homes can be some of the worst for mold growth due to irresponsible building practices and faulty building codes.

 The two homes that made us extremely sick were relatively newer homes.
 New doesn’t always mean better.